 For some, a mobility scooter is essential to help maintain independence

-Unfortunately, each year, the number of accidents involving these vehicles continues to rise.
+Unfortunately, each year, there are a number of accidents involving these vehicles.
 Several have been severe and resulted in deaths.
 View the statistics

-Which is why our two-hour Stay Safe skills and safety session is being offered.
+Which is why our FREE two-hour Stay Safe skills and safety session is being offered.

-If someone doesn’t feel confident or safe on a mobility scooter, has recently started using one or is thinking of getting one, then a FREE scooter safety session could help.
-You may like to bring a family member or friend.
-If you don't yet have a mobility scooter, go to this page.
+New drivers: If someone doesn’t feel confident or safe on a mobility scooter, has recently started using one or is thinking of getting one, then a FREE scooter safety session could help.
+You may like to bring a family member or friend (but please tell us beforehand).

 Your friendly 'Scooter Tutor' will talk to you about the best way of turning, cornering, reversing, crossing roads, going up and down kerbs, through doorways, etc.